DWKC-DTV: E! Philippines 31 and ceased transmission

 In October 2000, E! and RMN announced its partnership to relaunch CTV into E!
 Philippines Channel 31, with its broadcasting extended into 24 hours.
-But in 2003, it reduced its broadcasts into 12 broadcasting-hours, from 12:00 NN to 12:00 MN.
+But in 2003, it reduced its broadcasts into 12 broadcasting-hours, from 12:00 PM to 12:00 MN.
 Some of E!'s programs were brought to the Philippines and remade in a local version, one of which was Wild On!
 Philippines.
 However, on June 1, 2003, RMN decided to cease their operations on TV due to financial constraints and poor television ratings as well as increasing losses and debts brought about by few advertisers (e.g. Fortune Tobacco Corporation; now PMFTC), and somehow to focus only on their 2 radio networks (RMN and iFM).
 There were several religious groups who had wished to acquire block programming of E!
 Philippines, but RMN refused to accept their offers.
-Some programs of E! were broadcast later to Q (now GTV, current aired over Channel 27) via E! on Q, ETC (aired over SBN), Solar News Channel (now CNN Philippines, aired over RPN), and Velvet (now defunct).
+Some programs of E! were broadcast later to Q (now GTV, current aired over Channel 27) via E! on Q, ETC (aired over SBN), Solar News Channel (aired over RPN), and Velvet (now defunct).

 From July 2011 to December 31, 2019, E! (now defunct) has been available on most major cable/satellite systems in the Philippines distributed by Universal Networks International (a subsidiary of NBCUniversal).